chungkailun-official/ESP32S3Motor/README.md

 - Tune `kp` first, then add a little `ki`.
 Leave `kd` at `0.0` unless you see a clear need for damping.
 - If telemetry is too chatty for your client, increase `telemetry_ms` or set it to `0` to disable periodic streaming.

-## Known assumptions

-I could not machine-extract the two local PDFs in this environment, so the firmware keeps the motor CPR and GPIO mapping configurable instead of hard-coding part-specific values from the datasheets.
-Update those values after you confirm the exact encoder CPR and your board wiring.